 - Know what your maximum budget for a house is.

 Just remember that being preapproved does not guarantee that you’ll be approved for a mortgage from the lender you’re working with.
-First you’re potential lender will have to verify and approve the house you want to purchase, if it doesn’t meet their standards they can refuse your application.
+First, your potential lender will have to verify and approve the house you want to purchase if it doesn’t meet their standards they can refuse your application.